-Walked around a bit, watched Caribbean sunset, the locals, their shenanigans…
+We walked around a bit, watched Caribbean sunset, the locals, their shenanigans…

-Young fella dragged me into a coffee shop because he spotted football on the telly as we were passing.
+The young fella dragged me into a coffee shop because he spotted football on the telly as we were passing.

 He's making pals all over but he's too shy to talk to them or even tell them his name when they ask.
-There was a Real Madrid fan in the panadería – young fella spotted his wallet, whispered "he has a Real Madrid wallet!" and hid behind my leg.
+There was a Real Madrid fan in the panadería.
+The young fella spotted his wallet, whispered "he has a Real Madrid wallet!" and hid behind my leg.
 Your man was delighted, high-fived him, bemoaned the first loss after 40 games, the end of the unbeaten record.
 "But at least it's better than Barça!"
 That's the most important thing, I told him.
 He laughed again.

-1 Irish coffee, 1 mojito (only one!)
+One Irish coffee, one mojito (only one!).